-CNN is set to present the documentary Elián about Elián Gonzalez, the 6-year-old found drifting in the Florida Straits after his mother, her boyfriend and 9 others perished trying to come to the U.S. in 1999.
+CNN Films is set to present a two-hour documentary Elián about Elián Gonzalez, the five-year-old found drifting in the Florida Straits after his mother, her boyfriend and nine others perished trying to come to the U.S. in 1999.
 Fishermen rescued the frightened child on Thanksgiving Day and put him at the center of a battle between families and mortal enemies - U.S. and Cuba.

-The documentary is currently in post-production and will debut later this year.
-It is being produced by Alex Gibney, the award winning documentarian that recently profiled Steve Jobs.
+The documentary will debut on the network on August 24 and is narrated by Tony Award nominee Raul Esparza.
+It is being executive produced by Alex Gibney, the award winning documentarian that recently profiled Steve Jobs and directed by Ross McDonnell.

 The child became the center of a custody battle between his mother’s Miami relatives and his father, Juan Miguel, who was living in Cuba.
 The true battle was between the U.S and Cuba and the intense distrust Cuba has of the U.S. and the U.S. intense dislike of the Cuban dictatorship.
 The documentary will include interviews and archives from the historic legal battle and the raid at dawn that lasted 3 minutes returning Elián to his father and Cuba in 2000.